orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - [ ] Factory (Version Control, Causal histories, ..., Compression): Setup to constantly grow whatever in-memory graph/equivalences are found, get to this place so we can start iterating on discovery functions.
 (Good notion of causal histories & orbits needs to be there)
 	- [ ] Notion of queues, resources (storage, capabilities), ..., priorities
 	- [ ] Build up store of equivalences & patterns in some structure.
+	- [ ] Notion of some intermediate state matching a selection
 	- [ ]